DataDog/hiring-engineers/answers.md

    ![Screenshot of Tags in Host Map](screenshots/section1/tags/tags_hostmap.png)

 Yay!

 - [X]  Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.

 ### Integrating the database:

-One of the benefits of using AWS is that Postgres is that it has postgres packages you can readily install onto their instances.
+One of the benefits of using AWS is it has postgres packages you can readily install onto their instances.

-Run `sudo yum list postgres*` to see available packages I'm going to pick their newest available and run `sudo yum install postgresql96-server` to install postgres from amazon's maintained packages.
+Run `sudo yum list postgres*` to see available packages

+I'm going to pick their newest available and run `sudo yum install postgresql96-server` to install postgres from amazon's maintained packages.

 After Postgres is installed I initialized my first database and started the postgres server.